NB: If you've received a WeTransfer link that doesn't seem genuine, please have a look at our article on phishing attempts, here.

 - You have no idea who the sender is.
 Seriously - who is that?

-- The files being transferred are suspiciously small.
+The files being transferred are suspiciously small.
 Often not bigger than a couple hundred KB.
+This small little file could have quite a large and nasty surprise hidden within it.

 The golden rule to follow however is trusting your instincts and always check if you know the sender.
 If you do know the sender, and you are still unsure about the files, reach out to them before you download anything.
 Or contact us, so we can check the safety of the transfer for you.